uuupah/11ty_neocities/src/blog/melbourne_nightmare_blog_2.md

 ---
-title: a far more organised review of a bunch of places i went to in melbourne this week
+title: a far more organised review of a bunch of places i went to in melbourne last month
 draft: true
 ---

 ### maker coffee
 {% blogImage "/_assets/img/melbourne2/maker.webp" %}

+i started my trip to melbourne with the best coffee i would have all week! while i want to hate some of these fru-fru upmarket joints, their coffee always feels considered instead of a cafe afterthought. the toasted sandwich was also really lovely - i'm not sure the coffee rub for the beef was necessary or even that noticeable, but the smoked mayo was a delightful touch

 1x small long black
 1x toasted sandwich (coffee rubbed beef, smoked anchovy mayo, fontina)
 \- $22.86 aud

 ### rooks return
 {% blogImage "/_assets/img/melbourne2/rooksreturn.webp" %}

+i poked my head in here at a friend's recommendation. wednesday night is when the house jazz band play (the rookies)! i didnt know anyone and was honestly too wiped to get into socialisation so i just camped behind the bar and doodled the crowd. the house lager was delicous and the overall vibe of the location was great, although the night definitely attracts more randos, many of whom were explaining the fundamental of jazz to each other lol. the staff were awesome and watching them chat with the regulars was homely, and the music was top notch

 1x pint rookies lager ($14.35)
 1x negroni ($16.40)
 \- $30.75 aud

 ### rocket burgers